awsdocs/aws-systems-manager-user-guide/doc_source/integration-vss.md

 1. Choose **Run**\.

    If successful, the command populates the list of EBS snapshots with the new snapshots\.
 You can locate these snapshots in the list of EBS snapshots by searching for the tags you specified, or by searching for `AppConsistent`\.
 If the command execution failed, view the Systems Manager command output for details about why the execution failed\.
 If the command successfully completed, but a specific volume backup failed, you can troubleshoot the failure in the list of EBS volumes\.

+   If the command failed and you are using Systems Manager with VPC endpoints, verify that you configured the **com\.amazonaws\.*region*\.ec2** endpoint\.
+Without the EC2 endpoint defined, the call to enumerate attached EBS volumes fails, which causes the Systems Manager command to fail\.
+For more information about setting up VPC endpoint with Systems Manager, see [Setting Up VPC Endpoints for Systems Manager](sysman-setting-up-vpc.md)\.
 **Note**
 You can automate backups by creating a Maintenance Windows task that uses the AWSEC2\-CreateVssSnapshot SSM document\.
 For more information, see [Working with Maintenance Windows](sysman-maintenance-working.md)\.